g-leech/argmin-gravitas/_posts/2018-03-01-Russell's-anti-scepticism.markdown

     * Russellian assumption #1: Experiences are caused by things other than experiences.
     * Russell assumption #2: If like cause, then like effect.
     * Russell Postulates #1 - #5

-The “Russellian” Retreat

-"We can live with the concession that we do not, strictly, know some of the things we believed ourselves to know, provided we can retain the thought that we are fully justified in accepting them … what we might call the Russellian Retreat… we must content ourselves with probability, defeasibility and inconclusive justifications where standardly we had wanted to claim more."4
-- Crispin Wright

-Unpopular solution: admit defeat.
-Take the radical sceptical paradox to be true – that is, truly informative about the concept knowledge – but retain entitlement to one’s justified beliefs.
-An important distinction: radical scepticisms are those that claim knowledge to be impossible; I’ll call those that contingently deny knowledge plain scepticism.
-Duncan Pritchard offers a rough acwordcount: "Radical scepticism is the view that states, roughly, that a significant class of our beliefs cannot be sufficiently epistemically supported"

- “To be entitled to accept a proposition in this way, of course, has no connection whatever with the likelihood of its truth.
-We are entitled to proceed on the basis of certain beliefs merely because there is no extant reason to disbelieve them and because, unless we make some such commitments, we cannot proceed at all.
-Any epistemological standpoint which falls back on a conception of entitlement of this kind for the last word against scepticism needs its own version of (what is sometimes called) the Serenity Prayer: in ordinary enquiry, we must hope to be granted the discipline to take responsibility for what we can be responsible, the trust to accept what we must merely presuppose, and the wisdom to know the difference.”

-The flight from intractable scepticism from “knowledge” down to justification alone.
-Derived from Descartes’ dream argument.6
-1) It is possible that sceptical hypothesis, S, is true.
-2) I cannot with certainty determine S false.
-3) If I cannot with certainty determine S false, then some serious class of my  beliefs lack “knowledge” status.
-C) Some serious class of my beliefs lack “knowledge” status.
-Propositional functions as weapons against the epistemic barrier.
-Russell argues that we have noninferential a priori knowledge of probabilistic connections
-    P1.
-Beliefs about physical states of affairs cannot be non-inferentially justified;
-    P2.
-There is a logical gap between the content of such beliefs and the evidence upon which those beliefs are based;
-    P3.
-There is no deductive way of bridging that gap;
-    P4.
-There is no inductive way of bridging the gap;
-    P5.
-The only possible ways of bridging such a gap are deductively and inductively;
-    C. Therefore there is no way to justify the knowledge claims in question.